 Documents must be submitted through AIS Forms, to American Councils or directly to the host institution according to the instructions provided.
 The CLS Program is committed to providing equal opportunity to all applicants and finalists for the CLS Program.
-Finalists who need accommodations in regards to any aspect of the CLS Program due to a disability should complete the appropriate form(s) in AIS Forms.
-Contact cls@americancouncils.org for any questions or concerns regarding disability accommodations.
+Finalists who require accommodations in regard to any aspect of the CLS Program due to a medical condition or disability should complete the appropriate form(s) in AIS Forms.
+Contact cls@americancouncils.org for any questions or concerns regarding medical or disability accommodations.